Lubieerror/Steam-Deck-Ubisoft-Rockstar-and-EA-Launcher-Deduplication-Script-for-Steam-Prefixes/README.md

 1. Multi-use Capability

 The script now supports multiple uses by skipping launcher folders that already have symlinks in place.
 This prevents redundant operations and speeds up processing.
-Please be advised, version 1.0 is one use only.
+Please be advised, version 1.0 was one use only.

 2. Automatic Copying and Merging of Save Games